baraaorabi/baraaorabi.github.io/aboutme.md

 ## Interests
 ### Computer science and biology
 I am working on computational cancer genomics.
-This involves using very large computers to manupilcate 4-lettered alphabet (aka DNA).
+This involves using very large computers to manipulate 4-lettered alphabet (aka DNA).
 It's a lot of fun, and I get to feel good about what I am doing 😁.

 ### Philosiphy
 I am quite intersted in analytical philosophy.
 As an undergrad, I took a whole bunch of philosophy courses as part of my (aborted) minor in philosphy.
 Before that I used to read philosophy with my amazing friends in beautiful bookstore/cafe in Jeddah called Jusoor (shutdown by the Saudi Govt. because we were "too political" 💔).